tk-0602/University-Projects/README.md

 - Simulated CMB power spectra and maps for varying dark matter densities.
 - Compared theoretical simulations to Planck 2018 datasets to identify discrepancies.
-- Used Python libraries like `camb`, `healpy`, and `matplotlib` to process data and visualise results.
+- Used Python libraries like `camb`, `healpy`, `numpy`, `pandas` and `matplotlib` to process data and visualise results.

+> Note: The `healpy` library, essential for handling spherical maps, is supported for macOS and Linux.
+For Windows users, it is highly recommended to use the **Windows Subsystem for Linux (WSL)** for the best compatibility.

 ## Results: